aniruddhamadhava/RU-Gravitational-Lensing/README.md

 # RU Gravitational Lensing (2022 - 2025)
-This repository contains the files/code necessary for the analysis done in the Fall 2022/Spring 2023 research.
+This repository contains the files/code necessary for the analysis done in the gravitational lensing (2022-25) research.
 The following packages/codes are required (packages necessary only for data extraction are marked by "DE"):

 * numpy
 * scipy